 - Plus 50’s Encore Completion Program for seniors age 65 and over

-- Membership in the MGCCC Alumni Association which includes:
+Membership in the MGCCC Alumni Association, which includes the following:

 - Alumni Association membership card and window decal